 As with all wild creatures, snakes should be respected, and caution used at all times!

 There are scores of urban myths floating around about snake bites and the proper methods with which to treat them.
 Unfortunately, these myths have been accepted as truth too often and have resulted in senseless deaths and injuries related to snake bites.
 Bites by snakes are dangerous for two reasons: poison and infection.
-It is important to remember that even if you are bitten by a nonpoisonous snake, there are still dangers.
+It is important to remember that even if you are bitten by a nonvenomous snake, there are still dangers.

 USE COMMON SENSE

 Following strict safety guidelines, exhibiting caution and using good common sense at all times, can help you avoid unwanted dangers, especially in unfamiliar areas and terrains.
-If you are going to be hiking, walking or camping in an area that may contain poisonous snakes, you should be able to identify them instantly on sight.
+If you are going to be hiking, walking or camping in an area that may contain venomous snakes, you should be able to identify them instantly on sight.
 Make sure you read all warning notices, and have thoroughly researched your location.

 An ounce of prevention could save your life: